RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

                     deg_c = int(input("What is the temperature in Celsius? "))

-                    # formula to convert C to F is: (degrees Celcius) times (9/5) plus (32)
+                    # formula to convert C to F is: (degrees Celsius) times (9/5) plus (32)
                     deg_f = deg_c * (9 / 5) + 32

-                    print(deg_c, " degrees Celsius is", deg_f, " degrees Farenheit.")
+                    print(deg_c, " degrees Celsius is", deg_f, " degrees Fahrenheit.")

     #.

-        Write a program that will convert degrees fahrenheit to degrees celsius, like this:
+        Write a program that will convert degrees Fahrenheit to degrees Celsius, like this:

         ::